Do you want to lose weight? If you answered yes, you’re only half right. Technically, what you really want to do is lose fat.

-Telling people to not stress about their weight is a very common theme for me, and for good reason.
-Too many times successful dieting is sabotaged because of a deceiving number on the scale.
+Telling people to not obsess over their weight is a very common theme for me, and for good reason.
+Too many times successful habit change is sabotaged because of a deceiving number on the scale.

 Two people could both weigh 150lbs, but one might have 40% body fat, while the other might have 10% body fat.
 To the scale they are both the same.
 A scale can’t tell the difference between a 150lb person or a 150lb sack of potatoes even though I personally think they look a little different.

-How to Preserve Muscle While Losing Fat
+How to Prioritize Fat Loss